sumnerboy12/mqtt2mail/README.md

 # mqtt2mail

+NOTE: this script has been superceeded by [mqttwarn](https://github.com/jpmens/mqttwarn).

 This program subscribes to any number of MQTT topics (including wildcards) and publishes received payloads as email messages (copy `mqtt2mail.conf.sample` to `mqtt2mail.conf` for use).

 See details in the config sample for how to configure this script.